 Payroll Tax Table

 Any business owner that has employees within the company will be responsible for calculating withholding taxes on each paycheck.
 Every employer prepares employee paychecks, which involves various steps.
 The actual withholding taxes from the paycheck must be calculated from the income the employee receives based on various factors.
-In order to improve accuracy of the process, employers are able to use a payroll tax table that serves the purpose of helping employers to calculate withholding taxes appropriately and accurately.
+In order to improve the accuracy of the process, employers are able to use a payroll tax table that serves the purpose of helping employers to calculate withholding taxes appropriately and accurately.

 A payroll tax table is a chart that features various columns, helping to compute the appropriate taxes to be withheld from the employee's paycheck.
 The withholding taxes are influenced by several factors such as the income amount, whether the employee is single or married, and the schedule by which the employee is paid whether bi-weekly or monthly.
 Following the income received by the employee as wages earned, the employer will then use the chart to compute the appropriate withholding taxes that should be deducted based on the employee.
 Every employee is different, makes a different amount, and therefore has different withholding taxes deducted from pay.